MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.LocalAccounts/New-LocalUser.md

 - Azure Active Directory group
 - Microsoft Account

 **PrincipalSource** is supported only by Windows 10, Windows Server 2016, and later versions of the Windows operating system.
 For earlier versions, the property is blank.
+As of Windows 10 1909 with PowerShell 5.1 the **PrincipalSource** property is no longer available.

 ## RELATED LINKS